-- · A decrease in sales volume of approximately \$24 million, driven by a slowdown in the North American housing market and a continuation of general economic uncertainty; and - · Decrease of \$24 million related to the closure of the Fully business that occurred in the prior year; and - · The additional week during the first quarter of the prior year contributed to approximately \$18 million of the net sales decrease; and - Incremental discounting, net of price increases which decreased sales by \$6 million; offset by: - Favorable foreign currency translation of approximately \$2 million.
+- · Decrease of \$61 million related to the closure of the Fully business that occurred in the prior year; and - A decrease in sales volume of approximately \$60 million, driven by a slowdown in the North American housing market and a continuation of general economic uncertainty; and - The additional week during the first quarter of the prior year contributed to approximately \$18 million of the net sales decrease; and - · Incremental discounting, net of price increases, which decreased sales by \$21 million; offset by - Favorable foreign currency translation of approximately \$6 million.

-(\) Non-GAAP measurements; see accompanying reconciliations and explanations under the heading "Reconciliation of Non-GAAP Financial Measures."
+() Non-GAAP measurements; see accompanying reconciliations and explanations under the heading "Reconciliation of Non-GAAP Financial Measures."

-For the three month comparative period, Operating earnings decreased \$16 million or 87.6% over the prior year period due to:
+For the three month comparative period, Operating earnings increased \$36 million or 146.1% over the prior year period due to:

-- Decreased Gross margin of \$28 million due to the decrease in sales explained above, which more than offset an increased gross margin percentage of 80 basis points attributable to the favorable impact of reduced costs as compared to the prior year associated with product distribution and inventory handling; offset in part by - Decreased Operating expenses of \$13 million driven primarily by decreased variable selling costs and decreased product development costs as well as the additional week in the prior year period.
+- Increased Gross margin of \$9 million due to the gross margin percentage increase of 1,090 basis points which was attributable to: - · Charges in the prior year for the impairment of assets associated with the decision to cease operating Fully as a stand-alone brand; and - The impact of reduced costs as compared to the prior year associated with product distribution and inventory handling. - Decreased Operating expenses of \$27 million driven primarily by charges of \$22 million in the prior year for the impairment charges of assets associated with the decision to cease operating Fully as a stand-alone brand, decreased variable selling and marketing costs, as well as a decrease due to to the closure of the Fully business that occurred in the prior year.